 Definition: Align your solution features beneath the towers they are meant to support.
-Often gaps appear because the solution features were not designed for a person's focus of mental attention, but instead because of reasons without the person at the center.
+Often gaps appear because the solution features were not designed for a person's focus of mental attention, but instead because it sounded interesting to leadership.

 30. Tower: